 Moreover, it may also be possible that your employer may not give you the option to opt out of it, as was the case with one of my client.
 Since Retirement Planing is your Most important goal, so if opted in, superannuation fund may become a very important participant in helping you save a decent corpus.

 Let’s first understand what a superannuation benefit is and how it works in Indian scenario

 What is Superannuation fund benefit in India?

 The word superannuation is normally used as a synonym to Retirement.
 Superannuation benefit is a Retirement benefit provided by the employer to their employees.

 In simple terms Superannuation benefit is the pension plan bought by the employer for its employees.
 Employer contributes a certain amount to a Group Superannuation policy bought for this purpose and at the time of Retirement, the employee starts getting pension depending on the plan variant which employer has opted for at the time of contribution, and also the option that employee may have to exercise at the time of Retirement.
 (Also Read: How to manage the post retirement income flow – bucketing strategy)

 Superannuation benefit comes in 2 variants, where the employer decides as to what it wants employees to receive a pension as.
 It may be a defined benefit plan or a defined contribution plan.

 First thing first, since the amount which Employer is contributing is something you are not receiving your monthly Salary, so it is not taxable in your hands.
-But there is one clause, where if the employer contribution exceeds Rs 1 lakh in a financial year, then the extra amount will be taxed as Perquisite in the employee’s salary.
+But there is one clause, where if the employer contribution exceeds Rs 1.5 lakh per employee in a financial year, then the extra amount will be taxed as Perquisite in the employee’s salary.